-Sunday was a warm, blue sky day at Breck, which gave great opportunity to explore the mountain and find Leo’s Cabin tucked away in the woods.
-We hit each peak at Breckenridge and got a good sampling of Breck’s groomers, steeps and bumps.
+Sunday was a warm, blue-sky day at Breck, which gave a great opportunity to explore the mountain and find Leo’s Cabin tucked away in the woods.
+We hit each peak at Breckenridge and got a good sampling of Breck’s groomers, steeps, and bumps.

 UPDATE: – Breck took down Leo’s Cabin.
 Do not go looking for it :( …chalk that up with the much later added and removed Breckenridge Troll, RIP …thanks Breckenridge fun police for keeping us safe!